 - Exploring Being My Own Boss Workshops

 When you need to meet the Six Month Activity Requirement we will let you know through your dashboard’s Your tasks to do list.
 We will also send you an inbox message and a text message or email.

-If you do not meet the requirement you will be transferred to a jobactive provider who will assist you to find an activity, and that may include 8 weeks in a Work for the Dole activity.
+If you do not meet the requirement you will be transferred to a jobactive provider (or, if eligible, Disability Employment Services (DES) provider) who will assist you to find an activity, and that may include 8 weeks in a Work for the Dole activity.
 If you transfer to a jobactive provider, you will not be able to transfer back to Online Employment Services.

 If you need help with the Six Month Activity Requirement:

 - Find more information at the jobactive website